NuiLab/Virtual-Reality-Soccer-Testbed-for-Concussion-Experiments/README.md

 16. Opponent Avatar and Progress bar
  * Changed opponent players avatar from Mannequin to humans.
 Male working for everything.
 Problem with still Female.
  * Added score tracking for 1 task levels.

+17. Height and avatar selection
+ * Height is selected automatically on the start level.
+ * Left and Right on controller joystick will switch between male and female players.

  ### Notes:
  1. All the files are present except the content that can be downloaded from the web.